reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 Current status of ESL REDUCE
 ============================

-ESL REDUCE now runs all of "alg.tst" about 20 times slower than the time shown in "alg.rlg" and with upper-case output.
-Apart from the output case, the output for the Fourier, Compton and second physics examples differs from that shown in "alg.rlg".
-This may be partly just a different term ordering.
+ESL REDUCE now runs all of "alg.tst" correctly but about 20 times slower than the time shown in "alg.rlg" and with upper-case output.

-There is still a lot more work to do!
+Try other test files.

+The two test files in the poly directory fail on some examples.
+My guess is that this is because Elisp integers have limited size.

+Another issue appears to be that errors are not automatically continued when input is from a file.